Managed Bare Metal Essentials Service Level Agreement

 Less than 99.0%30%

-1. To request a Service Credit, You must file a support request within sixty (60) calendar days of the suspected incident via the OVHcloud Control Panel.
+How to Request a Service Credit - To request a Service Credit, a Customer must file a support request within sixty (60) calendar days of the suspected incident via the OVHcloud Control Panel.

-1. scheduled, recurring or zero impact maintenance windows;
+1. scheduled, recurring, or zero-impact maintenance windows;

-5. Unavailability caused by third-party service or facility providers, including any telecom, internet, or other related service or facility provider, or packet loss, network or Internet problems beyond OVHcloud's border router supporting OVHcloud's public internet connectivity;
+5. Unavailability caused by third-party service or facility providers, including any telecom, internet, or other related service or facility provider, or packet loss, network, or Internet problems beyond OVHcloud’s border router supporting OVHcloud’s public internet connectivity;

 6. Denial of service attacks, virus or hacking attacks, or bugs in code, hardware, or services for which there is no commercially reasonable, known solution (even if there is a known workaround); and